dethe/flexagon/README.md

 11. There should be one triangle sticking out of the hexagon.
 If you flip it over, you should see the **B** and **b** triangles adjacent to each other.
 Fold the **B** over the **b** and glue them in place.
 Allow the glue to set.

 ### Flexing the Hexaflexagon

+Coming soon, but in the meantime there is this [WikiHow article](https://www.wikihow.com/Fold-a-Hexaflexagon#Flexing-Your-Hexaflexagon).